solusio/solus-cloud-images/README.md

 ## 2. Installing Packer

+**Note:** Commands shown in this section work for the management server on CentOS.
+If your management server OS is Ubuntu or Debian, you may need to use the corresponding Debian-specific commands.

-Then you need to install Packer by HashiCorp.
+Install Packer by HashiCorp.

 1. Access the management server command line via SSH.
 2. Download Packer: